Over 400 Readers Share The Sustainable Brands They Love Most

 3) When it comes to organic and sustainable materials, the kitchen matters most.

-While nontoxic wardrobes and bedrooms weren’t as high on the list, we noted that of the sustainable products you’re saving up for — 30 percent of respondents pointed out bedding, mattresses, and furniture as their next priority.
-It makes sense that these big-ticket items are on your mind for future purchases, as they’re not nearly as price-accessible as kitchen essentials.
+While nontoxic wardrobes and bedrooms weren’t as high on the list, we noted that of the sustainable products you’re saving up for, bedding and furniture were most frequently mentioned.
+Bedding, mattresses, and furniture all make sense to save up for, as they’re big-ticket items that you’ll likely keep for years to come.
 (Psst — with Black Friday coming up, you’ll want to keep an eye on mattress and bedding brands for sales.)

 4) Not surprising: Patagonia is your favorite sustainable brand.

-It’s no surprise that Patagonia was the most-loved brand in this whole survey and the most beloved fashion brand — for the second year in a row!
+It’s no surprise that Patagonia was the most-loved brand in this whole survey and the most beloved fashion brand — for the third year in a row!
 As one of the earliest defenders of environmental ethics in the industry, Patagonia continues to expand its commitment to labor ethics as well.
-(Yvon Chouinard, the founder of Patagonia, has given away the company to fight the climate crisis as of 2022.)
+(Yvon Chouinard, the founder of Patagonia, gave away the company to fight the climate crisis as of 2022.)
 Patagonia also has a secondhand shop, Worn Wear!

-5) When it comes to home goods, you shop small
+5) When it comes to home goods, you shop for accessible quality.

 But you still impressed us with how personal beauty is for each of you.
-This was the category with the most write-ins, from well-known drugstore brands down to small handmade skincare goodies (and some DIY in your own home!)
-ILIA has long been one of our favorites, like you, for its dewy Super Serum Skin Tint, which comes in 30 shades and offers SPF 40 coverage.
-In a tie for runners-up, OSEA and cocokind showed us that you all prioritize clean ingredients whether you have a big budget or a small skincare stipend.
+This was the category with the most write-ins, from well-known drugstore brands down to small handmade skincare goodies (and some DIY in your own home!).
+Of the brands we selected for consideration, ILIA topped the charts again this year.
+We especially love its dewy Super Serum Skin Tint, which comes in 30 shades and offers SPF 40 coverage.
+OSEA was the second favorite, and cocokind followed closely behind — showing us that you all prioritize clean ingredients whether you have a big budget or a small skincare stipend.

 You can see our reviews for each of these brands on The Good Trade — ILIA, OSEA, and cocokind.
 We love them all!